CLIP-HPC/goslmailer/README.md

 #### Using the bot

-In addition to sending messages to a "normal" user, you can also create a dedicated user to behave as a bot.
+Instead of manually having the pre-defined user join certain rooms, you can use `matrixslurmbot` to control this user and have it join rooms automatically upon invitation.
 For this you just need to start the `matrixslurmbot`, pointing it to a config file identical to the one before using (you could strip it down to contain only the 'matrix' section).

 While the bot is running, any user can invite it to join a channel (e.g. `/invite
 @mybotuser:matrix.org`).
 The bot will join the channel and post the `--mail-user:...` argument to be used when submitting jobs in order to receive a message in that channel.

+In the event that the pre-defined user is alone in a channel (i.e. all normal users left), the bot will make the pre-defined user leave and forget the channel.

 ---